Haz-15/Assignment-2/README.md

 - If you would want the copied file to paced in a whole new folder, use the command “mkdir”(Make directory) followed by the name you want  to create that file, if want to delete a folder, input “rmdir”(remove directory) followed by the name to remove it or -r and the folder name for if the folder is not empty.
 Ex: “rmdir -r folder”
 - Inputting man(manual) followed by another command will give you details of the command.
 - Finally, with all the commands you input, the screen will get cluttered, inputting clear will simply clear up the screen for you
+- If you ever need to change the permissions on files/folders, use the command chmod(change mode) followed by either "u", "g" or "o"(User, group, Other), then either "+" or "-" (Adding/removing permission) and the name of file.
+Ex: "chmod u- music"
+- To change ownership of a file, use the command "chown" followed by the same options stated above to change ownership.

 The following ling provides a visualization of the tutorial above: